[skip navigation]

 Descriptors to the relative intensities have the following meaning:

-* Intensity is shared by lines differing only by J.
+* Intensity is shared by several lines (typically, for multiply classified lines).

 a Observed in absorption.